adrianwedd/space-weather/CONTRIBUTING.md

 ## Iteration 32 - Implementing a System for User Preferences
 - Updated the backend with a sample method for managing user preferences using Flask and SQLite.

+## Iteration 33 - Implementing a Caching Mechanism for Space Weather Data
+- Updated the backend with a sample method for implementing a caching mechanism for space weather data using Flask-Caching.